raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 `sudo ./morse-code.py`

-Wait for the `Ready` message to show and then begin.
+Wait for the `Ready` message to show and then begin. *TIP:* The trick is to watch the screen and wait for a letter to appear before you start keying in the next one.
 You may wish to refer to the charts at the top of this page.

 SOS is `...  ---  ...`

 Hello is `....  .  .-..  .-..  ---`

 The output should look like this:

 `SOS HELLO `